Connecting the dots: Holistic Inclusion for Children, Families and Communities

 Workshops include:

-- Pure Potential – Sarah Armitage: Exploring ways to unlock potential and promote resilience in children and young people.
+- Sarah Armitage – Pure Potential: Revealing what’s possible – finding clarity below the chaos.
+Exploring ways to unlock potential and promote resilience in children and young people.

 - Tom Gilbody: A practical discussion on Pathological Demand Avoidance (PDA), understanding its impact and effective ways to support young people.